sungsoo-ahn/2025/_posts/2025-04-28-the-illustrated-alphafold.md

 ---
 layout: distill
 title: The Illustrated AlphaFold
-description: A visual walkthrough of the AlphaFold3 architecture, with more details and diagrams than you were probably looking for.
+description: We present the Illustrated AlphaFold, a visual walkthrough of the architecture and information flow of AlphaFold 3.
+We explain every model component and training detail, with particular focus on the advances since AlphaFold 2 – including the unified tokenization scheme that extends to DNA, RNA, and small molecules, as well as the novel diffusion-based structural module.
+Finally, we include some musings on the ML lessons learned from studying AlphaFold 3.
 giscus_comments: false
 date: 2025-04-28
 future: true